Mafalda-SFU/Mafalda-SFU.github.io/docs/_pages/projects.md

   allow remote control of objects located as if they were local, including sync'ed updates of remote state, also when multiple clients are involved.

-- *Mafalda-monitor*: Mafalda network monitoring tool, allow to control stats and loads of the servers in the network and their connected clients.
+- *Mafalda-monitor*: Mafalda SFU network monitoring tool, allow to control stats and loads of the servers in the network and their connected clients.
   *Estimated December 2023*

 ## Related pages